ndronos/c-nomorph/all-Over/KandR.md

 ```

 ```
-C is a general-purpose programming language...
+C is a general-purpose programming language which features economy of expression, modern control flow and data structures, and a rich set of operators.
 C is not a "very high level" language, nor a "big" one, and is not specialized to any particular area of application.
-But its absence of restrictions and its generality make it more convenient and effective for many tasks than more powerful languages.
+But its absence of restrictions and its generality make it more convenient and effective for many tasks than supposedly more powerful languages.
+...
 C is not tied to any particular hardware or systems, however, and it is easy to write programs that will run without change on any machine that supports C.
+...
 In our experience, C has proven to be pleasant, expressive, and versatile language for a variety of programs.
 It is easy to learn, and
 it wears well as one's experience with it grows.

-(K&R, 1988) xi Preface
+(K&R, 1988) xi Preface to the First Edition
 ```

 ```